Alienation (album)

-Alienation (stylized as Λ𝖫𝖨𝖤𝖭Λ𝖳𝖨Ø𝖭) is the eighth studio album by the Canadian rock band Three Days Grace.
-It was released on August 22, 2025 through RCA Records.
+Alienation (stylized as ΛLIENΛTIØN) is the eighth studio album by the Canadian rock band Three Days Grace.
+It was released on August 22, 2025, through RCA Records.
 The album marks the return of original vocalist Adam Gontier, who returned to the band in October 2024 following an eleven-year absence.
 It is their first as a quintet and dual-vocalist band, as Matt Walst, who replaced Gontier in 2013, remained with Three Days Grace.
-This is also the band's fourth album to feature Walst as a vocalist.

 Background and recording

+During a concert in Huntsville, Alabama, on April 19, 2023, Three Days Grace briefly reunited with original singer Adam Gontier performing "Never Too Late" and "Riot".
+Later that year, the band reunited with Gontier a second time on October 10, in Nashville, Tennessee.
+These appearances were initially one-offs, however, after receiving a positive reception from the audience, an idea of Gontier returning to the band and turning it into a five-piece band sparked.
+However, their managers were hesitant with the idea of Gontier returning to the band and were only behind it if they could write a song together in the same room, leading to the band writing "The Power".

-On October 2, 2024, the band revealed via social media that they were in the studio with Adam Gontier teasing a possibility of new music in the works, posting a video with the caption ending "Three Days Grace 2X."
+On October 2, 2024, the band revealed via social media that they were in the studio with Gontier teasing a possibility of new music in the works, posting a video with the caption ending "Three Days Grace 2X."
 The following day, the band confirmed that Gontier had returned full-time, and that Matt Walst would continue his role as a singer as well, sharing lead vocals between the two.
 The band also confirmed that new music would follow.

 "A lot of the time in the studio, it just comes naturally.
 Who's gonna sing what and where.
 It's been a lot of fun.
 We have each other's backs and we cheer each other on when we do a good take.
 It's pretty cool to be part of."

 — Matt Walst on recording with Adam Gontier.

 Recording for the album took place in 2024.
 On November 24, drummer Neil Sanderson told WRIF that they were almost done completing their eighth studio album.
 The band finished recording the album in January 2025, with an expected release date later that year.
 The group had been working with producers in Canada, United States and England, via Zoom.
-They leaned into recording the album remotely, which they had done with their previous album Explosions.
+They leaned into recording the album remotely, which they had done with their previous album, Explosions (2022).
 The album's title was revealed to be Alienation and Sanderson spoke about the concept stating it is "a journey through inner collapse and outward defiance."
-He also told Billboard that the name was a "nod" to their second studio album One-X, released in 2006 and how the title represents a "person who doesn't feel like they're amongst any sort of community."
+He also told Billboard that the name was a "nod" to their second studio album, One-X (2006), about how the title represents a "person who doesn't feel like they're amongst any sort of community."